Manisha Bucher's Interview

 How do you see your future with the Starling Group?

-Why not continue in the Starling group, this could be a good opportunity for me and would like to say that I gave satisfaction during my apprenticeship.
+Why not continue in the Starling group, this could be a good opportunity for me and would means that I gave satisfaction during my apprenticeship.

 Working at house keeping as a housekeeper would please me or continue to evolve at the reception.

-I’m also thinking in the long term of training myself in event management in the hotel business because it’s a subject in which I would like to develop later on.
+I’m also thinking in the long term of training myself to become event coordinator in the hotel business, it could interest me a lot.

 If you had to define Starling Hotel Lausanne in 3 words?